 Munchkin Shakespeare Deluxe is suitable for children aged 10 and older.

-Let me know if you have started learning about Shakespeare in the comments below.
+Let me know if you have any further ideas on how to teach your child Shakespeare in the comments below.